bschwede/linkenhancer/README.md

 ### Markdown Image Support
 Images of gedcom media records reside behind the media firewall.
-Therefore, this function cannot be provided with JavaScript, but by extending the MarkDownFactory Class.
+Therefore, this function cannot be provided with JavaScript, but by extending the [MarkDownFactory class](https://github.com/fisharebest/webtrees/blob/main/app/Factories/MarkdownFactory.php).
 If restriction rules apply to the record, instead of the image, a message is displayed.

 The images are packed into a div container together with an image subtitle - which is also a link to the media data set for GEDCOM objects.
 The display can be customized as required using the standard CSS classes or per image additional CSS classes (e.g. `float-start` or `float-end`).